aostruszka/nonrec-make/Readme.txt

 reading its explanation :D.

-OK, now that you have a feeling how the Rules.mk look like let me walk you through an example.
-Consider the project that has some source files at the top directory and is depending on two libraries in Dir_1 and Dir_2.
+OK, now that you have a feeling how the Rules.mk look like let me walk you through an example (ex1 in the repository).
+Consider the project that has some source files at the top directory and is depending on two libraries in Dir_1 and Dir_2 and another one in Dir_3.
 The libraries themselves are partitioned between several subdirectories and Dir_2 has some examples in a separate subfolder (do not pay attention to all *.c files).

-./
+ex1/
   Makefile
-  Rules.top
-  main.c
+  Rules.top <- Just a symlink to Rules.mk to mark where the top level is Rules.mk main.c
   top_a.c
   top_b.c
   cli.c
   cli_dep.c
-  mk/
-    skel.mk
-    footer.mk
-    header.mk
-    def_rules.mk
-    config.mk
-    config-default.mk
-    config-Cygwin-i686_Cygwin-i686.mk
-    config-Cygwin-i686_Linux-ppc.mk
-    config-SunOS-sun4u_SunOS-sun4u.mk
-  Dir_1/
+  mk/* <- This is where the mk files from this build system are Dir_1/
     Makefile
     Rules.mk